mortimerluka/OTIS-R/README.md

 - the readily compiled model for Windows (/compiled model (PC))
 - the input files providing the model parameters (/input files)
 - the Matlab Code to calibrate the model for sodium chloride and radon (/calibration), which is modified after<sup>2</sup>
+- the Matlab Code to create Plots from th ecalibration results (/Plots)
 - the derivation of the numerical solution of the OTIS-R model (/OTISR_numerical_solution.pdf)

 ## How to conduct the model calibration